una/una.github.io/_posts/2014-10-16-future-of-media-queries.md

 - <code>normal</code> — the output device is not constrained

 Here's an example (stolen right from the spec):

+{% highlight sass %}
-<pre><code>//If a page styles its links to only add underlines on hover,
+//If a page styles its links to only add underlines on hover,
 // it may want to always display underlines when printed:

 a {